 What happens when electrical power and/or pneumatic air is lost?
 What happens when the input / output devices fail?
 Do we need redundancy?

-This step is where you can save yourself allot of work by understanding everything about the operation.
+This step is where you can save yourself a lot of work by understanding everything about the operation.
 It will help prevent you from continuously re-writing the PLC logic.
 Knowing all of these answers upfront is vital in the development of the PLC program.

-Here is our sequence of operation for our palletizer application.
+Here is our sequence of operations for our PLC programming palletizer example application.

 If our input conditions are true then the outputs are set.
 It will then look at the next step for the input conditions to set the outputs.
 Etc.

 Develop the PLC program: (4) – Palletizer PLC Programming Example

 Writing the code for the PLC will be the next step in our program development.
 A quick review can be seen on our post: Buiding A PLC Program That You Can Be Proud Of

 (This series takes you through using discrete inputs and outputs to control traffic lights and cylinders.
 As we progress we introduce additional methods to solve logic.
 We look at sequencers in a new way and learn how to write programs to allow users to teach the new sequence.)

 The first thing in our program is to control the start and stop functions.
 This is done through a latching circuit.
 The start light bit is used as a control relay for the rest of the program.